cdupont/keycloak-hs/docs/tutorial.md

 A new "Authorization" tab should appear.

-Let's set up some authorization policies in order to demonstrate the capacity of Keycloak-hs.
+Let's set up some authorization policies in order to demonstrate the capacity of Keycloak and Keycloak-hs.
 We want to authorize our user "demo" to "view" some resource.
 First go in the new "Authorization" tab that appeared.
 Flip the "Remote Resource Management" on.